Your first year at University

-Your first year at university is an exciting time but you probably also have a million questions and even some concerns.
-Anna Veldman, BSc Mathematics student going into her second year of study at Queen Mary, shares some tips to get the best out of your first year at university.
+Your first year at University is an exciting time but you probably also have a million questions and even some concerns.
+BSc Mathematics student Anna Veldman, going into her second year of study at Queen Mary, shares her tips to get the best out of your first year.

 What you need to know about accommodation

 Luckily, London and Queen Mary offer many different housing options.
 If you are new to London, live far away or simply want to experience life in student halls, living on campus is a great way to do so.
 I’m an international student so I actually lived on campus during my first year and loved it.
 Being surrounded by other students and close to the city centre was so much fun.
-I was also able to walk to class and be at the university bar Drapers and society events in less than 5 minutes, which is definitely a perk.
+I was also able to walk to class and be at the University's bar, Drapers, and social events in less than five minutes, which is definitely a perk.
 In my second year, I am planning to rent an apartment with two friends of mine, which is also really exciting.
 However, if you have the option to live at home, this is a great way to save on London rent.
 My tips for settling into your student accommodation are the following:

 - Make your room your own so that you have a place that feels like home at university;